 "Nono spend young time on sandfin, Gree stay home village, make mapa think Nono useless!
-Say Nono waste time, that only good job be Beobug job.
-ARA!
+Say Nono waste time, that only good job is Beobug job.
 NAIBAKA DI—!"
 Nono said, cursing at the air.
 "Beobug fiendling!
 Beobug do scam.
 All profit, no work.
 Beobug sandfin need no captain, it drive itself!"
 After saying this, Nono leaned in to whisper to them.
 "Nono watch Beobug sandfin always.
 Ponopo follow Beobug II, two other woth watch Beobug I and Beobug III.
 Nono go to village after fiendling leave, and Nono correct misdeed!"

 As the evening went on, Nono began to tell some sandfin stories, like the one about the notorious Dorake’s passage, a passage feared by many, one known to have buried countless sandfinners over the years.
 Nono made the passage to teach the route to a young colony of messenger woths.
 Dorake’s passage was a shortcut to the southern dust plains, the woths would make better time if they used it.
 They only needed to do the route once with a teacher, after that, they would remember it for the rest of their lives.

 Nono whistled, and called over a personal woth messenger, the creature was small, but looked tough.
 It had short antennae, as well as delicate yellow hairs all over its body.

 “This Ponopo.
 Ponopo carry message for Nono, has good memory and know desert well.”